jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Garden-Bridge.md

 I use a board to connect the two arched boards to create an H-shaped base for the bridge.
 My lawnmower is 23 inches wide, so I designed the surface area of the bridge to be 27 inches wide, with an inch overhang on each side of the bridge.
 Since the board is 1.5 inches thick, the cross board must be 22 inches long - `27 - 1*2 - 1.5*2 = 22`.

 I cut the redwood boards to 27 inches, and one of the pallet boards to 22 inches long.
 Once cut, all boards need to be stained and sealed.
-I like to wash the boards before painting them because it removes all dirt and gives the wood a fresh, new look.
+I like to wash the boards before painting them because it removes dirt and mold and gives the wood a fresh, new look.

 <a href="/assets/garden_bridge/IMG_3269.jpeg" target="_blank">
   <img src="/assets/garden_bridge/IMG_3269.jpeg" />